Distributional Adversarial Loss: Introduction and Related Work

-Another approach for weakening the adversary is by limiting their possible number of perturbations, i.e. $\calA(x)$.
-An example of this approach is the family of pixel discretization methods that work by first constructing a codebook of codewords for pixel values, and then discretizing the input using these codewords, hoping to remove the adversarial effect by this rounding procedure~\citep{chen2019towards}.
-In a relevant work,~\citet{montasser2019vc} show a lower bound construction, where when making no assumptions on $\calA(x)$, a hypothesis class $\calH$ with finite VC-dimension is not robustly PAC-learnable with any proper learning rule that outputs predictors in $\calH$.
-This highlights the importance of \emph{reducing} the effective number of adversary's possible actions using methods such as input discretization.
+In another line of work, the sample complexity of robust learning in the PAC-learning setting has been studied, e.g. ~\citet{cullina2018pac,attias2022improved,montasser2019vc}, where the goal is to learn a predictor having small robust loss that is defined as $\Ex_{(x,y)\sim \calD} \insquare{ \max_{z\in \calA(x)} \ind\insquare{h(z)\neq y} }$.
+That is, for each non-adversarial example sampled from an underlying distribution $\calD$, the adversarial loss on $(x,y)$ is defined as the maximum loss over all its perturbations in $\calA(x)$.

-Motivated by these two ideas of adding noise to the input and limiting the adversary's actions, we propose a notion of adversarial loss which we call \emph{distributional adversarial loss}.
-Here, for each example ${x}$, the perturbation set $\calU(x)$ is a family of distributions, where a perturbation ${x'}$ of ${x}$ can be sampled from any of the distributions $\calU(x)$. $\calU(x)$ corresponds roughly to the set of distributions that arise when the adversary chooses a perturbed version of $x$, say $x'$, and $x'$ is smoothed by adding noise or by applying a rounding procedure to it.
+Motivated by these two lines of work, we propose a new notion of adversarial loss which we call \emph{distributional adversarial loss}.
+Here, for each example ${x}$, the perturbation set $\calU(x)$ is a family of \emph{distributions} instead of a set of points.
+A perturbation ${x'}$ of ${x}$ can be sampled from any of the distributions in $\calU(x)$. $\calU(x)$ corresponds roughly to the set of distributions that arise when the adversary chooses a perturbed version of $x$, say $x'$, and $x'$ is smoothed by adding noise to it.
+Our notion contrasts with prior work that considers a set of points, not distributions, as the perturbation set of each clean example.
 Given that, the distributional adversarial loss is defined as $\Ex_{(x,y)\sim \calD} \insquare{ \max_{u\in \calU(x)}\insquare{\Ex_{z\sim u} \ind\insquare{h(z)\neq y}} }$.
 That is, for each non-adversarial example sampled from an underlying distribution $\calD$, the adversarial loss on $(x,y)$ is defined as the maximum expected loss over all the distributions in its perturbation set $\calU(x)$.
 The population loss is the expected adversarial loss over all the samples coming from the underlying distribution $\calD$.
+We show PAC-learning results for this notion of adversarial loss.